Tuesday, October 20, 2015

 stepped off the path to shelter

 from a sudden shower.
-In a hidden
+In

-glade a sweet gum, each leaf a ruby
+sweet gum, each leaf a ruby

 star suspended by an indigo